felri/felipe_avaliacao_gol/README.md

 yarn
 yarn start
 ```
 Follow the steps above and read the QR Code on your terminal

+or

+Click A to open the app on a android simulator, I to open on a iphone simulator

 ### Run unit tests

 ```
-yarn test
+yarn test --verbose
 ```

 _______